 The Coleman property is located at the New Jersey Mine area of interest and consists of 62 acres of patented mining claims, mineral rights to 108 acres of fee land, 80 acres of land for which the Company owns the surface but not the mineral rights, and approximately 130 acres of unpatented mining claims.
-The Coleman property was acquired in October 2002.

-McKinley
+McKinley-Monarch

-The McKinley project is located near the town of Lucille, Idaho and encompasses three historic hard rock mines on private land in central Idaho.
+The McKinley-Monarch project is located near the town of Lucille, Idaho.
 The Company started exploring the property in 2013.
-A prior lessee is due a 1% to 2% NSR sliding scale royalty on future production based on the price of gold capped at a total of \$500,000.
-In the third quarter of 2019, a \$50,000 non-refundable deposit was received from PM&G Company along with a letter of intent contemplating purchase of the McKinley project from the Company.
-The carrying value of the McKinley project was reduced by \$50,000 in 2019 reflecting receipt of this payment.
-The transaction has not been completed as of the issuance date of these consolidated financial statements.
+In the third quarter of 2019, a \$50,000 non-refundable deposit was received from PM&G Company along with a letter of intent contemplating purchase of the McKinley-Monarch project from the Company.
+The carrying value of the McKinley-Monarch project was reduced by \$50,000 in 2019 reflecting receipt of this payment.
+The Company does not anticipate PM&G Company to continue with its purchase of the project.